-Some subsonic flow conditions of the SLP8 variant O40-0042 at Mach 0.5 and wing flap deflection of 10° are shown in Figure 17 and Figure 18.
-This specific configuration, currently evaluated as highly promising for SpaceLiner 8, shows remarkable similarities to the SLP7.
+3.5.
+Summary of SLP8 variant O40-0042 status

+This specific configuration evaluated in the previous section as most promising for SpaceLiner 8 shows remarkable similarities to the SLP7.
 However, the span is reduced and wing sweep angles are slightly adapted and as a consequence the generated lift is increased in hypersonics at elevated trimable AoA.
-The sensitivity of the aerodynamic characteristics to modelling requires careful checks by CFD-(Euler-)methods before any configuration can be finally selected.
+The sensitivity of the aerodynamic characteristics to simplified modelling requires careful checks by CFD-(Euler-)methods before any configuration can be finally selected.
 In particular, the landing speed aerodynamics need to be considered to confirm practical feasibility of the potentially smaller size wing.
+Inviscid Euler calculations with the OpenFOAM environment and the steady-state, compressible rhoSimpleFoam solver have been used.
+The hex-dominant meshes have been generated with the snappyHexMesh utility of OpenFOAM.